 - i.
 Human Trafficking: The recruitment, harboring and movement of a person for exploitation through modern slavery. - ii.
-Slavery: The offender exercises powers of ownership over the victim, including the power to make a person an object of purchase and use their labor in an unrestricted way - iii.
+Slavery: The offender exercises powers of ownership over the victim, including the power to make a person an object of purchase and use their labor in an unrestricted way. - iii.
 Servitude: The victim's personal freedom is significantly restricted and they are not free to stop working or leave their place of work. - iv.
 Forced Labor: The victim is either not free to stop working or not free to leave their place of work. - v.
 Forced Marriage: Coercion, threats or deception are used to make a victim marry, or where the victim does not understand or is incapable of understanding the nature and effect of the marriage ceremony. - vi.
 Debt Bondage: The victim's services are pledged as security for a debt and the debt is manifestly excessive or the victim's services are not applied to liquidate the debt, or the length and nature of the services are not limited and defined. - vii.
-Child Labor: Children are exploited through slavery or similar practices, including for sexual exploitation, engaged in hazardous work which may harm their health, safety or morals, used to produce or traffic drugs.
-In UK, youngest age a child can work part-time is 13 and Children can only start full-time work once they've reached 18. - viii.
+Young Person and Child Labor: Young persons and children are exploited through slavery or similar practices, including for sexual exploitation, engaged in hazardous work which may harm their health, safety or morals, used to produce or traffic drugs. - viii.
 Deceptive Recruiting for Labor & Services: The victim is deceived about whether they will be exploited through a type of modern slavery. - ix.
-Sexual Exploitation: Any actual or attempted abuse of a position of vulnerability, differential power, or trust for sexual or marriage purposes - x.
-Organ Harvesting: An individual's organs are surgically removed for sale on the black market
+Sexual Exploitation: Any actual or attempted abuse of a position of vulnerability, differential power, or trust for sexual or marriage purposes. - x.
+Organ Harvesting: An individual's organs are surgically removed for sale on the black market. - xi.
+Involuntary Prison Labor: Prisoners are forced to work without their consent, often under unfair or abusive conditions, with little or no pay.
+It becomes a form of slavery when prisoners have no real choice and are exploited for profit or forced into harsh labor.